neu-se/CS4530-CS5500-Spring-2021/Activities/Activity10.1_Continuous_Dev.md

 ```
 You may need to resolve merge conflicts, particularly if you have made changes to `TownSettings.tsx` or `TownSelection.tsx`.
 Resolve these conflicts by editing the files until they are correct, and then run `git add` on the conflicted files ([see this guide for examples + detailed steps](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line)).

+**Important:** Our recent changes have included an update to the version of Phaser in the project dependencies.
+You'll need to run `npm install` after merging in these updates to install the update version.

 ### Creating a Twilio account and recording the credentials
 If you have not configured a Twilio account yet, [follow the instructions in the Covey.Town README](https://github.com/neu-se/covey.town#setting-up-the-backend) to set one up.
 You'll need this for your local development environment.
 You can share a single Twilio account with all of the members in your team (sharing the `.env` file), but please be careful to avoid posting the contents of your `.env` file publicly anywhere - someone else might find your credentials and run out all of the free minutes on your account.
 To set up GitHub Actions and Heroku, we'll need the values from your `.env` file - so be sure to get them working before proceeding.